 The Observatory Science Centre in East Sussex offers daily telescope tours and science shows every day until September 1st.

 Planetariums offer wonderful opportunities for children and adults to learn about space as you lie back under a dome while projections take you through galaxies far, far away.
 There are portable planetariums offering shows all over the UK.
 Find a one near you here.

 The Night Sky app’s design is beautiful.
 It allows you to hold your device up to the sky and find out what you are looking at.
 Some of the information is fairly complex.
 For identifying which star or planet you are looking at in real-time with a fabulous sound track, I love it.
 And even better, it’s just £0.69.

 Pocket Universe is another app that allows you to hold your device up to the sky and understand exactly what you’re looking at.
 You can also take virtual walks on the surface of the Moon and Mars and the app contains quiz games and suggested observation tips with links to Wikipedia for the most current information.
 At £1.99, an awesome app.

 For young children, There’s No Place Like Space (Dr. Seuss) is a wonderful app although pricey at £3.99.
 It is an animated book with interactive learning opportunities such as tapping on stars to reveal constellations.
 There’s even a Seuss mnemonic to help children learn the order of the planets in our solar system.

-Are your children are interested in the universe around them?
+Do your children have an interest in the universe around them?
 Please let us know of any other books, apps and places you have found helpful.